Kishore Kumar: Later years

 Kishore Kumar's son Amit Kumar became a singer in Hindi cinema in 1974 with the song "Apne Bas Ki Baat Nahi", composed by Kumar for the film Badthi Ka Naam Daadi.
 Amit Kumar became popular with success of the song "Bade Achche Lagte Hai".
 Kishore continued singing for several actors even in 1980s.
 Kumar performed stage shows right from 1969 to earn money to pay his income tax arrears.
 Kumar stopped singing for Amitabh Bachchan in the year 1981, after Bachchan refused to appear as a guest in the film Mamta Ki Chhaon Mein, which Kishore produced.
-Kishore declined to give voice for Amitabh in Naseeb, Coolie, Mard.
+Kishore declined to perform as a playback singer for Amitabh in Naseeb, Coolie, Mard.
 Kishore said he would give his voice to Randhir Kapoor in the film Pukar, also starring Amitabh.
 Since Kishore shared good rapport with R. D. Burman, he agreed to sing in Mahaan, Shakti and Bemisal.
 He also agreed to Amitabh for the superhit films Sharabi and Geraftaar, at the request of Bappi Lahiri.
 Later, Kishore called a truce by singing for Amitabh in a solo song in Shahenshah and later in Toofan.
 Kishore sang the song "Mera Geet Adhura Hai" for his production Mamta Ki Chaon Mein and picturised the song on Rajesh Khanna.
 Kishore had directed the film, but died in 1987 and Rajesh Khanna helped Amit Kumar in releasing the film in 1989.
 He also temporarily stopped singing for Mithun Chakraborty after Yogeeta Bali divorced him and married Chakraborty.
 However, he later sang for Chakraborty in Surakshaa (1979), and in the 1980s in many films, including Boxer, Jaagir, Faraib and Waqt Ki Awaz.